tebmed/privBench/over-privilege-reflection/README.md

 # Over-Privilege using reflection in Android Applications

-This project demonstrates a critical security concern in Android applications: over-privilege with reflection.
+This project demonstrates a critical security concern in Android applications: over-privilege.
 It showcases how apps can inadvertently request more permissions than needed and the potential exploitation of these permissions.

 ## Exploitation Scenario

 The scenario involves three components:

-- Vulnerable App: Uses StringLibrary with reflection to reverse a string but mistakenly requests READ_SMS permission, without using the 2nd service.
+- Vulnerable App: Uses StringLibrary to reverse a string but mistakenly requests READ_SMS permission, without using the 2nd service.

 - StringLibrary Module : Offers two services - reversing a string (no permission needed) and listing SMS titles (requires READ_SMS permission).
 This module is contained in the vulnerable application.